/

 At the same time, it strengthens the bond between teacher and student, fostering a positive attitude towards learning and managing frustrations.

-Through virtual classrooms, video tutorials, social networks, and Learning Management Systems (LMS), E-learning plays a vital role in generating new ways of acquiring knowledge, such as ubiquitous learning.
+Through virtual classrooms, video tutorials, social networks, and Learning Management Systems (LMS), e-learning plays a vital role in generating new ways of acquiring knowledge, such as ubiquitous learning.

 At Smowltech, we aim to be part of this educational revolution by offering highly customizable proctoring plans to our clients.
 Discover how we can assist you by requesting a free demo.